taseenb/Pi/README.md

 Languages: Javascript + Php<br>

 <h2>The first idea</h2>
 Pi is dedicated to Processing creatives.
-It aims to provide a comfortable space to create, exhibit and share interactive works, drawings and animations written in the Processing http://processing.org/ language.<br>
+It aims to provide a comfortable space to create, exhibit and share interactive works, drawings and animations written in the Processing http://processing.org/ language (Java-like).<br>
 Pi uses the javascript port of Processing http://processingjs.org/ allowing users to code in javascript as well.<br>
 Other libraries could be added in the future (imagine Paper.js http://paperjs.org/ or Raphael.js http://raphaeljs.com/), mixing all these possibilities together within a common environment.<br>
 If you can embed a YouTube video or an swf Flash file in any web page, why shouldn't be as easy to embed a Processing sketch or any other canvas based application?